Winter Is on the Way! Time To Get Your Sprinklers Blown Out and Winterize Your Lawn

 Your lawn has had a long year of getting watered, being pressurized and packed down by lawn mowing, now its time to the alleviate the pressure.
 Aerating is a great thing for the lawn.
 It pokes holes throughout the lawn allowing for water, air and nutrients to get in deep to the roots.
 The holes are 2 or 3 inches into the ground, not too deep for your sprinkler lines to get punctured, but deep enough to help with new roots.

 After aerating you will want to put down a winter fertilizer, the fertilizer will get deep into the soil allowing for the nutrients to be delivered right to the source.
 Making sure you have a good fertilizer is also important.
-There are several good brands out there, you can find them at the local home hardware store whichever you prefer.
+There are several good brands out there that you can find at the local home hardware store.

 Share this post